daisy-abbott/GitLab/answers.md

 git checkout test
 git merge top_N
 ```
+I think I may have messed up the git push directly before this and pushed to just top_N instead of test, but then modified for test and pushed for test, so it didn't work exactly as anticipated.
+I didn't end up runnin into a merge conflict for question 5.
+I recieved this message after running those ^ commands: Merge made by the 'ort' strategy.

 6. What do you think would happen if you ran the following commands?
 What branches would change, and how?